 - Exhaustion And Burnout – Exhaustion from overworking causes stress reactions within the body which can lead to anxiety.
 These days, most people would admit to suffering from stress brought on through work, which can lead to job-related anxiety and even burnout.

-- Health Issues – Women with ongoing health issues are at an increased risk of suffering from anxiety.
+- Health Issues – People with ongoing health issues are at an increased risk of suffering from anxiety.
 Furthermore, having a certain type of personality makes some people more disposed to anxiety than others.
 As well as this, like so many health conditions, anxiety appears to run in families.
 Genetics may play a role in who develops anxiety and who does not.

 Are You Struggling With Anxiety?